 The Company settled the purchase consideration in cash through a SAR 108 million Murabaha cash facility taken from a financial institution and SAR 27 million was settled from Company's own cash resources.
 An amount of SAR 50.5 million was recorded as deferred consideration at the acquisition date, payable within four years from the date of acquisition in two instalments.
-The fair value of this long-term payable at 31 December 2020 amounted to SAR 52.1 million (31 December 2019: SAR 51.4 million).
+The fair value of this long-term payable at 31 December 2021 amounted to nil as the whole amount of this long-term payable has been early repaid in the third quarter of 2021, using the proceeds of share capital increase by way of rights issue (see note 14) (31 December 2020: SAR 52.1 million).